andrew-t/monsters/README.md

 ### Video Capture
 The AR component uses the video-capture API, which is only available over HTTPS.
 [Github Pages does offer HTTPS, but not for custom domains](https://help.github.com/articles/securing-your-github-pages-site-with-https/), so my main [github.andrewt.net](https://github.andrewt.net) domain will not work.
 Therefore, I have created a Github org, [`andrew-tls`](https://github.com/andrew-tls) to host [`monsters`](https://andrew-tls.github.io/monsters).

+You can also get the video capture permission explicitly (including over HTTP), by installing the page as a progressive web app.
+You can do this using the "add to home screen" link in Chrome's menu.

 Further, Safari on iOS does not support this API and so iDevices cannot play `monsters`.

 Currently the video capture does not work in Firefox for Android.